Testing the order of fractional integration when smooth deterministic trends are possibly present: Introduction

+We illustrate the methodology using the UK Great Ratios. \textcite{kaldor1961capital} first introduced the concept of Great Ratios, emphasising stable relationships among key macroeconomic variables.
+These ratios have since attracted substantial empirical interest, including recent analyses by \textcite{kapetanios2020time} and \textcite{chudik2023revisiting}, particularly regarding their integration properties.
+While \textcite{kapetanios2020time} find that UK Great Ratios display $I(1)$ behavior but can be represented as $I(0)$ processes when incorporating smooth deterministic trends, we extend this analysis to fractional integration.
+Our empirical findings reveal that the Great Ratios exhibit long memory.
+Furthermore, we show that inference can be very sensitive to the choice of the polynomial order, underscoring the important role of the proposed local Whittle information criterion.

-The structure of the remaining note is as follows: Section \ref{s2} details the tests we propose.
-In Section \ref{s4}, we present an illustrative empirical example applying the methods developed in this article to analyze the UK Great Ratios.
-Finally, Section \ref{s5} offers concluding remarks.
-The supplementary appendix contains the proofs of the theorems together with a Monte Carlo simulation study.
+The structure of the remaining paper is as follows.
+Section \ref{sec:model} and \ref{sec:test-order-fract} introduce the model and the test of fractional integration we propose.
+Section \ref{information} studies the asymptotic properties of time-domain information criteria and introduces the new frequency-domain criterion for selecting the order of the Chebyshev polynomial.
+In Section \ref{s3} we conduct a simulation study to examine the finite sample properties of our proposed tests and our local Whittle information criterion.
+Section \ref{s4} presents an illustrative empirical example applying the methods developed in this article to analyse the UK Great Ratios.
+Section \ref{s5} concludes.
+Proofs of the theorems are relegated to the appendix while the supplement contains the results of an extensive Monte Carlo simulation study.